SinisterLight/sinisterlight.github.com/source/_posts/2014-10-04-vicious-circle-of-work.markdown

 categories:
 ---

-Sometimes I look back at 2007 with lot of regret.
-Ocasionally I regret those moments of labour, when I made the biggest mistake of my life.
-The mistake, whose consiquences I am facing till date, and probably will face till end of my life.
-That mistake was, that I worked HARD for JEE.
-That moment of weakness has shaped my future, still causing loads of sleepless nights, wokring my ass off.
-Those nights just kicked-off chain event in my life.

-I came to IIT, and some of friends who didn't worked enough went to some sub-IIT engineering college.
-Being in IIT, I was surrounded by people from alll over the country, each of the used to be finishing at top of food chain.
-Each of them with a habit of topping there classes.
-To just to pass in such a enviornment, you need to work hard.
-'Slow and steady' fails here.
-You need run, and run hard to get anywhere there.
-You need to work hard a lot to survive.
-While my friends were having it easy at there colleges.
-Enjoying there lives with far healthier sex ratio tha IITs.
-IIT have the poorest sex ratio of all institutes, (except the boys schools) I worked hard.

-I was told just work hard for couple of year, and then just enjoy for rest of your life.
-No one told me that this the biggest lie, I am being told.
-No one tolde me, that this is a trap and I will never rest easy in my life, ever again.

-I was working hard in present wherever I was, in the hope that my future will be easy.
-While I found that my future was never easier.
-All I did was to made my present hard.

-I worked hard to get into IITs ( India's allegedlly premier institutes for enngineering education ), for

-Once you start working hard then you just have to.
-Once you raise bar for yourself, you can't look back.
-You'll just have to push it.
-That is how we all are designed, that is what we are taught to us over and over, that it is etched in our minds.
-One cannot

-P.S: For the sake of being dramatic, I am saying that I worked hard for JEE.
-But in truth, I didn't.
-I just got lucky.
-8-)

 Let me tell you a story of a boy called Johnny.
 Johnny was a happy boy.
 He was of fun-loving and happy-go-lucky kind.
 Never worrying about a thing in his life.
 He faced his life head-on.
 Just laid back and enjoyed